adap/flower/doc/source/quickstart_pytorch.rst

 #. :code:`evaluate`
     * test the local model

-The fitting function trains the MNIST dataset with a typical CNN that can be found in the `Go-Through Example: PyTorch <https://flower.dev/docs/pytorch_complete.html>`_ .
+The fitting function trains the MNIST dataset with a typical CNN that can be found in the `Example Walk-Through: PyTorch & MNIST <https://flower.dev/docs/example_walkthrough_pytorch_mnist.html>`_ .
 Observe that these functions basically encapsulate regular training and test loops and provide :code:`fit` and :code:`evaluate` with final statistics for each round.
 You could substitute them with your own train and test loops, and also change the network architecture and the entire example would still work flawlessly.
 As a matter of fact, why not try and modify the code to an example of your liking?